ddurbanski/min-CVaR/README.md

 # min-CVaR
 Real-time risk management with PyPortfolioOpt min_cvar method using neural networks

+This repository shows neural networks approach on risk management.
+It presents methodology of creating a neural network for the use of real-time risk management, starting from preprocessing data, portfolio optimization and ending on predictions.
+It is worth to notice that this repository does not focus on the quality of predictions but on the methodology itself.

 ## Data preprocessing
 Our data contains daily prices of 4 stocks over the late 2017-2022 period saved in OHLCV format.
 All of 4 stocks have been chosen by the greatest market cap on 13.07.2022 (over 30 billion PLN).
 Stocks are quoted on WSE (Warsaw Stock Exchange) and price data comes from [stooq.pl](https://stooq.pl/)